 On inauguration day, the local villagers sang Sai bhajan for more than one hour.
 In few months’ time, once mature we hope to convert this bhajan unit into a centre.

-The SSSIO has constructed 22 houses and one Sadhana Bhavan at this place after the devastating earthquake that raked all the houses of the hamlet.
+The SSSON has constructed 22 houses and one Sadhana Bhavan at this place after the devastating earthquake that raked all the houses of the hamlet.
 Recently, geological changes underneath resulting due to the earthquake has caused drying of the spring water source which was the mainstay of this hamlet for drinking ware.
-The SSSIO will construct a Water Supply at this hamlet.
+The SSSON will construct a Water Supply at this hamlet.